 The advanced variation of the Vajrasana is the Supta Vajrasana.
 In this variation, once you sit in Vajrasana, you need to bend backward and place both your forearms as well as elbows on the floor.
-Then, arch your spine and neck until the crown of your head touches the floor.
+Then, arch your dorsal spine and neck until the base of your head touches and rests on the floor or is supported with a thin pillow.
 This asana helps strengthen the muscles in the neck, back, and chest regions.
 It also expands the chest and relieves lung problems.
 However, it is important to master the Vajrasana before you try this pose.
 It is also best to practice the Supta Vajrasana under the guidance of a yoga instructor.

 Benefits Of Vajrasana

 These are a few amazing benefits of the Vajrasana.